Relaxing by the fire

 Poor Indoor Air Quality

-A Manchester University study also conducted inn2021 found that candles, incense, and hairspray all gave higher PM readings than the use of a modern Eco-compliant log burner.
+A Manchester University study also conducted in 2021 found that candles, incense, and hairspray all gave higher PM readings than the use of a modern Eco-compliant log burner.

 The worst offender when considering indoor air quality is the cooking of a fried breakfast, which gave PM readings over 20 times higher than the World Health Organisation's recommended limit.